xolvio/NDK/README.md

 ## 🚀 Getting Started on DDK development

-_For building apps using the DDK please refer to our documentation_
+_For building apps using the DDK, please refer to our documentation_

 1. Clone the repository.
 2. Install dependencies with `yarn install`.